 Anything-Goes Truth.
 When we cling to postmodern assumptions, the postmodern recognition that various people legitimately view the world in different ways gets replaced by belief that makes one choice as good as any other.
 If we continue doing so, truth becomes arbitrary, a function of little more than whim.
 At postmodern thought’s extreme, we get anything-goes beliefs in which randomness and ironic cleverness masquerade as meaning.
 At a personal level, this ultimately crazy result leads to an increasingly prevalent moral aimlessness.
 At a cultural level it results in “fake news,” “alternative facts,” and all manner of exploitation in the name of significance.
 Ultimately, its most damaging consequence may be that it undermines attempts to articulate a new cultural story, to establish principles that can effectively guide us in a postmodern world.

 Artificial Stimulation as Meaning.
 People have always been vulnerable to confusing simple excitation with significance—witness if-it-bleeds-it-leads journalism and pornography.
 But in an anything-goes world, this dynamic can amplify dramatically—to the point that the effect becomes essentially that of an addicting drug.
-(Addicting drugs work by artificially mimicking fulfillment and meaning.)
+(Addicting drugs work by artificially mimicking fulfillment and meaning, but also come with the risk of landing one up in a rehab like rehabnear.me/drugs.)
 In recent decades many movies have come to be about little more than shootings, car crashes, and explosions.
 More recently, we find video games overtly employing addictive jolts of excitation to keep people engaged.
 This addictive dynamic presents one of the future’s greatest dangers—as artificial intelligence, big data, and related advances give us the potential to produce ever more powerful and highly targeted digital “designer drugs.”
 The fact that we are not more actively in conversation about this danger is crazy—and a further reflection of Transitional Absurdity.

 The Right Hand Prevails—to the Point of Ludicrousness.